What is Caprelsa?

 swelling, rapid weight gain;

-thyroid symptoms - extreme tired feeling, dry skin, joint pain or stiffness, muscle pain or weakness, hoarse voice, feeling more sensitive to cold temperatures, weight gain; or
+thyroid symptoms - extreme tiredness, dry skin, joint pain or stiffness, muscle pain or weakness, hoarse voice, feeling more sensitive to cold temperatures, weight gain; or

 Common Caprelsa side effects may include: